spence91-aicore/pinterest-data-pipeline595/readme.md

 (Please note that creating, and configuring a Kafka/MSK instance is *out of scope* for this project)

+ At the end of this readme, there will be an explanation of how some of the AWS services were configured.

 # File Structure

 For the batch processing demonstration:

 * `user_posting_emulation.py` -  This script pulls sample Pinterest data, raw data, from a database, and then sends the data to a configured Amazon API gateway.
 The gate endpoints have been configured so that the data is sent to a Kafka producer.
+This file can be run locally.

 * `databricks_s3_to_databricks.ipynb` -  This notebook is run on the Databricks platform and is scheduled to run using Amazon managed workflows for Apache Airflow.
 Pinterest data is pulled from an Amazon S3 bucket, the data is cleansed and then finally the data is processed for insights.
 Each step is commented in the file itself.